A Payment Gateway is a Powerful Tool that Helps to Reassure Visitors

 Here are some tips for choosing the right payment gateway:

-It is important to know whether the payment gateway is compatible with current the ecommerce platform.
-If you’ve already purchased an ecommerce software to operate your online business, the last thing you want to do is choose a payment gateway that cannot be integrated with the software.
+It is important to know whether the payment gateway is compatible with current the e-commerce platform.
+If you’ve already purchased an e-commerce software to operate your online business, the last thing you want to do is choose a payment gateway that cannot be integrated with the software.

-Thankfully, there are plug-ins and extenion options for all the top payment gateway services, so integrating compatible payment gateways should be easy enough for most websites.
+Thankfully, there are plug-ins and extension options for all the top payment gateway services, so integrating compatible payment gateways should be easy enough for most websites.
 It’s always best to choose a service that already has a plug-in for your current platform!